forgxyz/expensifly/README.md

 - [x] add selected month to local storage
 	- [FileSystemStorage](https://docs.djangoproject.com/en/3.1/ref/files/storage/)
 	- session data in flask
-	- no localStorage was a JS thing --- so, should I add some JS to set the current month
+	- no localStorage was a JS thing --- so, should I add some JS to set the current month??
 		- cs50w p2 for reminder of this
 - [x] split out get_spending info
   - save months to session. load nav data from there instead
 - [x] change order of 'change month' -> desc
 - [x] format of numbers - there has to be a better way to do this.. in the template?
+- [x] change month does not load on this view
+- "home" loads the month overview, view transactions loads is not just for the curr month, portal does the same.
+  - add current month button
+- navbar buttons should load whatever the selected month is, as chosen by the dropdown.